shorthills-ai/llama_index/CONTRIBUTING.md

 #### Data Loaders

-A data loader ingests data in any format from anywhere into `Document` objects, which can then be parsed and indexed.
+A data loader ingests data of any format from anywhere into `Document` objects, which can then be parsed and indexed.

 **Interface**:

 - `load_data` takes arbitrary arguments as input (e.g. path to data), and outputs a sequence of `Document` objects.
 - `lazy_load_data` takes arbitrary arguments as input (e.g. path to data), and outputs an iterable object of `Document` objects.
-This is a lazy version of `load_data`, which is useful for handling large datasets.
+This is a lazy version of `load_data`, which is useful for large datasets.

 > **Note**: If only `lazy_load_data` is implemented, `load_data` will be delegated to it.